LaunchCoderGirlSTL/Data-Science-Assignments/final_project/README.md

 ### Guidelines for your notebook:
 - Make sure much of your code is stored in functions.
 Try to transition out of the script mentality and more to reusable code.
 - Be careful to clearly show steps for preprocessing, training, validating, and predicting.
+- Make sure you are not overfitting or underfitting your model.
+Specify how you know.
 - Write up a summary of each step you have gone through using `markdown`.
 - Code should be neat and well documented
 - Use a common repository for your team